epicshardz/codebase2prompt/README.md

 # Codebase2Prompt

 ## Description
 Codebase2Prompt is a minimal command-line tool that generates structured prompts from codebases.
 It does not provide the full function code, but purely the method addresses.
-It supports multiple output formats (Markdown, JSON, YAML) and can automatically copy results to your clipboard.
+It supports multiple output formats (Markdown, JSON, YAML) and automatically copies results to your clipboard.
 The tool is particularly useful for:
 - Creating codebase overviews for AI prompts
 - Generating documentation templates
 - Sharing code context with collaborators